AlbErtogArgAr1/SQL_cyber_salary_project/README.md

 ![Captura 5 pregunta](https://user-images.githubusercontent.com/116805861/198883774-0f8c563b-2e75-4377-aa18-886190987a87.PNG)

 #### As we expect, Large companies have more Jr opportunities, about x5 against Small ones (50 compared to 12).
-#### You can check all experience levels by company size on Tableau.
+#### You can check all experience levels by company size in Tableau.

 ## Here you can check 🧐 the Tableau Dashboards developed for this project: [Tableau-Project](https://public.tableau.com/app/profile/albertogarciagarcia/viz/SQLCyber_Salary_Project/OverallAnalysis).